SalomePlatform/shaper/doc/gui/Introduction.rst

 - **Thickness**  defines thickness of coordinate plane borders;
 - **Rotate to plane when selected** check-box turns on/off automatic switch the viewer to the top view for the selected sketch plane.
 - **Angular tolerance** defines defines an angular tolerance for automatic creation of horizontal and vertical constraints;
+- **Default spline weight** defines default weight for B-spline nodes during creation.
+The default value can be changed by editing of the spline;
+- **Cursor for sketch operation** defines a cursor which indicates a launched sketcher sub-operation.
+- **Create sketch entities by dragging** defines a style of sketche etities creation.
+It concerns creation of lines, rectangles, circles, arcs, ellipses, elliptic arcs.
+If it is switched ON then points of objects has to be defined by mouse press - mouse move - mouse rellease.
+Otherwise every point of an object has to be defined by mouse click;

 .. _viewer_preferences: